CBD and Copaiba - The perfect match, for perfect skin

 CBD is a highly sought after supplement and an integral part of many people’s beauty regimes which is evidenced by its boom into a multi-billion dollar industry in recent years.
 CBD lotions and CBD topicals are available in most high streets stores and across the internet, as CBD is being highlighted as a revolutionary and innovative component of modern-day skincare.

 CBD was thrusted into stardom as it rode on the back of the fame generated from the well established narcotic, cannabis.
-Consequently, it quickly became a household name and CBD topicals are now everywhere.
+Consequently, it quickly became a household name and CBD topicals are now everywhere along with a huge number of other types of products like CBD tinctures and CBD cigarettes.
 The newcomer to the world of alternative and herbal medicine is a little-known product called Copaiba, and products containing CBD and Copaiba are being combined to create the ultimate skincare and healthcare products.

 What is Copaiba?